saferpay/sndbx/texts/recurring.md

 > The recurring transactions has to be performed with a Mail Phone Order TerminalId (MOTO Terminal) to ensure they are not rejected by the processor as the cardholder is not present and therefore cannot provide the CVC or partake in the 3D Secure process.

-> The Amount is a mandatory value which can vary from the Amount of the the initial transaction.
+> The Amount is a mandatory value which can vary from the Amount of the initial transaction.
 Please make sure to inform the cardholder of price changes beforehand, else he or she might request a chargeback.

-> Each Transaction with the  Status ”Authorized”  has to be [Captured](https://saferpay.github.io/jsonapi/index.html#Payment_v1_Transaction_Capture) to initiate the actual transfer of money.
+> Each Transaction with the Status **Authorized** has to be [Captured](https://saferpay.github.io/jsonapi/index.html#Payment_v1_Transaction_Capture) to initiate the actual transfer of money.

 ## <a name="recurring-auto"></a>  Automating the Recurring Payments
 Automated recurring payments have to be triggered by merchant system.
 There are multiple ways to setup up the automated triggering of payments.
 The easiest way is to setup a Cronjob (Linux) or a Task (Windows).
 With cronjobs you can schedules a command or script on your server to run automatically at a specified time and date (e.g. every minute, every 15 Minutes, every hour, or every day at 10pm or even every Sunday.)

 The cronjob can be linked with a script (e.g. PHP, or a Bash script) that will be executed, every time the cronjob is triggered to automatically perform transactions.
-You have to decide when and how often the payments have to be triggered depending on your business model and the prearranged schedulling of payments.
+You should decide when and how often the payments have to be triggered depending on your business model and the prearranged scheduling of payments.

 >Please note that each transaction has to be finalized by calling the [capture function](https://saferpay.github.io/jsonapi/index.html#Payment_v1_Transaction_Capture) including the automated recurring transactions.